On Reflectivity of Quantum Black Hole Horizons: Boltzmann reflectivity

-\textit{Relation between Reflectivity and Viscosity}--- Motivated by the fluid/gravity duality and the membrane paradigm \cite{Thorne:1986iy,PhysRevD.18.3598}, we can relate BH horizon reflectivity to the membrane fluid viscosity.
-For simplicity, we apply Regge-Wheeler formalism with axial axisymmetric perturbation, $\delta g_{\mu \nu}$, in the Schwarzschild spacetime $g_{\mu\nu} = g^{\rm Sch}_{\mu\nu}(r) +\delta g_{\mu\nu}(r,\theta,t)$, where
+Motivated by the fluid/gravity duality and the membrane paradigm \cite{Thorne:1986iy,PhysRevD.18.3598}, we can relate BH horizon reflectivity to the membrane fluid viscosity. {In the Appendix \ref{app:viscosity}, we show that the ratio of outgoing to ingoing GW amplitude in the near-horizon limit is related to fluid viscosity: }